Federated Deep Learning for Intrusion Detection in IoT Networks: Experiments

 \subsection{Evaluation Metrics}

 Depending on the type of dataset and its class distribution, a suitable set of metrics is required to assess a given model's performance reliably.
 In the case of intrusion datasets that mainly suffer from high-class imbalance, the accuracy metric cannot be relied upon~\cite{Galar}.
-Therefore, we chose the F1-score, Precision, and Recall as our metrics to evaluate the model.
-Furthermore, given the unequal distribution of the data based on the label, the weighted average is used in order to consider the size of each class.
-This is an important consideration, as it ensures that the performance of the model is evaluated fairly, taking into account the distribution of instances in each class.
+Therefore, we chose the F1-score, Precision and Recall to evaluate the model.
+Furthermore, given the unequal distribution of the data based on the label, the weighted average is used to consider the size of each class.
+It is an important consideration, as it ensures that the distribution of instances in each class is considered.